Chicago-Area Albums of the Mid 60s to Early 1970s

 into the Six.
 Wright's production has taken a turn for the better as

-guitarist" Jerry Van Kollenberg seems incompetent ("Come
+guitarist" Jerry Van Kollenberg remains incompetent ("Come

-downright nauseating ("I Want You to Know" and "I
+nauseating ("I Want You to Know" and "I

 Could Never Lie to You" are the annoying ballad singles).